ono-midori/ono-midori.github.io/techs/libevent.md

 To make matters confusing, the old code sometimes used names for bufferevent functionality that were prefixed with "evbuffer".

-Here’s a brief guideline of what things used to be called before Libevent 2.0:
+Here's a brief guideline of what things used to be called before Libevent 2.0:

 ![](./pics/bufferevent.png)